Jul 31, 2022 • Written by Rene-Jean Corneille

 _ = jnp.dot(tpu_array, tpu_array.T).block_until_ready()

-CPU times: user 1min 3s, sys: 765 ms, total: 1min 4s
+CPU times: user 1min 3s, sys: 765 ms, total: 1min 4s Wall time: 17.8 s

 %%time